skssmd/skssmd/README.md

 # 👋 Hi, I'm Shahariar Munir

-A passionate full-stack developer with a focus on backend engineering and automation.
+A passionate full-stack developer with a focus on backend engineering and scripting.
 <!-- Programming Languages & Core -->

 ## 🚀 Tech Stack & Stats